ncasuk/ncas-energy-balance-1-software/docs/scripts.rst

 **5. create_qc_csvs.py:**

 - This script will generate csvs for soil/radiation data that have been quality controlled according the level of quality control specified in the config file.
 These can then be plotted to see how changing the quality control changes the plot.
-- Only columns used to as variables in the netCDF files will be included.
-In the soil files: soil temperature, soil water potential, soil heat flux.
+- Only columns used as variables in the netCDF files will be included.
+In the soil files these are: soil temperature, soil water potential, soil heat flux.
 In the radiation files: downwelling longwave radiation in air, upwelling longwave radiation in air, downwelling shortwave radiation in air, upwelling shortwave radiation in air and radiometer body temperature.
 - The name of the file created will be ``<data_product>_qc_<date>.csv`` e.g. ``soil_qc_20210730.csv``.
 - The files are made in the directory specified in the config file, under ``qc_csv_path``.
-- The quality control flags data outside operational bounds, suspect data and data taken when sensors are being cleaned.
+- The quality control carried out flags data outside operational bounds, suspect data and data taken when sensors are being cleaned.
 To do this a quality control matrix is created, assigning each value a quality control flag.
 These are numbers from 0 to 255.

     - 0 is not used.
     - 1 means the data is 'good' i.e. it is within operational and expected bounds and hasn't raised any suspicion.
-  - further values 2, 3, 4 etc. are assigned specific definitions e.g. 2 could mean the data is outside the operational bounds, 3 could mean there is a timestamp error.
+    - Further values 2, 3, 4 etc. are assigned specific definitions e.g. 2 could mean the data is outside the operational bounds, 3 could mean there is a timestamp error.
     - Further details of the values used for quality control by these scripts can be found at: `qc_`
 - Setting the level as 1, means only 'good' data is provided.
 This can be increased to include data from other qc flags, as described by the variables in the NetCDF files.
 (The level chosen will include data from that level and below.)
 - Some of the quality control settings can be adjusted in the config file. e.g. the max/min temperature expected for Soil Temperature and the lower and upper bounds for the cleaning time of the radiation sensors.
 It would be sensible to discuss these settings with the instrument scientist.
 - These csvs can be plotted using script #6 below.